hmrc/agent-assurance/README.md

 * Connection #0 to host localhost left intact
 ```

-#### Check if the current user has an active client/agent relationship in CESA with UTR
+#### Check if there is an active client/agent relationship in CESA with UTR
 ```
 GET   	/activeCesaRelationship/utr/:utr/saAgentReference/:saAgentReference
 ```